 Example: Ray is the owner of a pizza restaurant in Glendale.
 Ray wants the company to make a higher profit and finds someone to sell him expired ham that he knows has gone bad.
 Ray prints out some fake labels to make it look like the ham is fresh and places it on the packaging.

 Blair orders a Hawaiian pizza from the restaurant and gets sick from eating expired ham.
 Blair may be able to recover compensatory damages for any losses.
 However, because Ray intentionally misrepresented the ham quality and concealed the fact that the meat was bad, Ray may also be subject to punitive damages.

 People fall ill from eating contaminated products all the time.
 However, it generally takes dozens of people to get seriously ill before the public hears about food poisoning cases.
-There have been a number of food poisoning cases in California over the past decade including:
+There have been a number of food poisoning cases over the past decade including:

 - 2015 - Chipotle Mexican Grill - From October to November, at least 45 people contracted E.Coli across a number of states, including California.
 At least 16 victims were hospitalized.

 - 2015 - Cucumbers - Over 300 people were sickened by Salmonella-contaminated cucumbers, resulting in at least 2 deaths.

 - 2014 - Cheese - At least 7 children were infected with listeria linked to cheese, including one infant death in California.

 - 2013 - Chicken Salad - At least 26 people in 3 states were infected with E.coli possibly caused by eating prepared chicken salad.